TukuToi/toolwine-shortcodes/README.md

-# toolwine-shortcodes
+# ToolWine ShortCodes

-Additional ShortCodes for usage with Toolset and WordPress
+Additional ShortCodes for usage with Toolset, WPML and WordPress Install and activate like any other plugin, **requires** Toolset, WPML is optional.

 # Usage
 - [DEVELOPERS] discover **existing shortcodes** by calling `[tws_info]` shortcode anywhere.